-Seldén Masts Ltd have announced they are sponsoring young British sailor Susie Goodall in the Golden Globe Race
+Seldén Masts Ltd has announced they are sponsoring young British sailor Susie Goodall in the Golden Globe Race

 04 October 2017